nicolashahn/nicolashahn.github.io/_posts/2019-07-01-program-in-python-go-rust.md

 ![Python, Go, Rust mascots](/images/program-in-python-go-rust/python-go-rust.png)

+__Update (2019-07-04):__ Some kind folks have suggested changes on the implementations to make them more idiomatic, so the code here may differ from what's currently in the repos.

+---

 _This is a subjective, primarily developer-ergonomics-based comparison of the three languages from the perspective of a Python developer, but you can skip the prose and go to [the code samples](#code-samples), [the performance comparison](#performance)